P3pp3rF1y/Reliquary/README.md

-Reliquary II
+Reliquary
 =========

-The offical repository of Reliquary II!
+The offical repository of Reliquary!
 That mod, with the magical swag, and a weapon, and stuff.

 Originally made by x3n0ph0b3, now maintained by TheMike.